droher/baseball.computer/timeball/models/doc_stat_list.md

     as line drives are by far the most likely type of batted ball to result in a hit (even when they are not hit very hard).
 {% enddocs %}

-{% docs trajectory_pop_fly %}
+{% docs trajectory_pop_up %}
-    (sometimes PU)  Number of plate appearances that ended in a pop fly, also called a pop-up.
+    (sometimes PU)  Number of plate appearances that ended in a pop-up, also called a pop fly.
-    Pop flies are distinguished from fly balls in that they are hit at a higher angle, tend to be hit with less exit velocity, and (as a result) end up in the infield or shallow outfield.
+    Pop-ups are distinguished from fly balls in that they are hit at a higher angle, tend to be hit with less exit velocity, and (as a result) end up in the infield or shallow outfield.
 Before Statcast-era standardization, the distinction between a fly ball and a pop-up was a matter of scorerkeeper judgement, and many unofficial scorekeepers did not distinguish between the two.